alirumane/alirumane.github.io/_posts/2019-03-17-working-with-json-data-in-c.md

 [JavaScript Object Notation](http://json.org/) aka JSON is a lightweight text based human readable data-interchange format following JavaScript object syntax.
 It is often considered as a replacement for XML in AJAX systems.

+If you are working with some API or with an IoT device that pushes some data to an API, there is a possibility you might be using JSON for the exchange of request.

+Is it a good practice to use JSON formatted data as an exchange for an IoT device?
+Let's keep that topic for another day and focus on working with JSON data in C.

 #### Table of Contents

 1. [Brief](#brief)